 INSERT INTO table (columns) VALUES (values) ON CONFLICT DO UPDATE SET <values>;

-DELETE statements that specify all the primary keys
+DELETE statements that specify all primary keys:

-DELETE FROM table WHERE <all primary key values are specified>;
+DELETE FROM table WHERE <all_primary_key_values_are_specified>;